lwjohnst86/analyzing-cohorts-course/chapter2.md

 xp: 100
 ```

 Boxplots are great for showing a distribution by a grouping variable (e.g. sex or disease status).
-Create multiple boxplots of several exposure variables with the outcome variable (CVD) by combining what we learned previously about converting to long form and using facetting.
+Create multiple boxplots of several exposure variables with the outcome variable (CVD) by combining what we learned previously about converting to long form and using faceting.

 `@instructions`
 - Select the variables `got_cvd`, `total_cholesterol`, `participant_age`, and `body_mass_index`.